AprilBrother/wiki.aprbrother/src/zh/April_Beacons_and_App_Requirements.md

 for the entire experience to work as expected.

   - An eligible app installed on a mobile device
-  - A mobile device's Bluetooth® Smart hardware must be switched on
+  - A mobile device's BLE Smart hardware must be switched on
   - If content is not embedded into your app, a WIFI or a cellular connection for content delivery to a mobile device.
 The latter is recommended.